differentpla-net/differentpla-net.github.io/_posts/2025/2025-09-26-jq-contains-array-containing-value.md

 But I wanted to use `jq`.

-In the end, I came up with either of the following:
+In the end, I came up with two options.
+The first uses a nested `select`:

 ```sh
 kubectl get pods -A -o json | \